 Our Eco Club is very successful and very popular.
 The children are outside in all weathers planting and growing vegetables which they regularly sell on Wednesday home times.

-Other clubs that are run at various times of the year are maypole dancing, knitting (always with a waiting list), choir, board games and cricket.
+Other clubs that are run at various times of the year are Art and Craft, Cooking, Knitting (always with a waiting list), choir, board games and cricket.

 Instrumental Tuition